-People go independent for all sorts of reasons—the chance to bring their dream idea to life, the flexibility to have control over their own work, or to find a better work-life balance.
+There are many reasons people choose to start their own business—the chance to bring their dream idea to life, the flexibility to have control over their own work, or to find better work-life balance.
 But the one thing that rings true for all independents is that clients are the foundation of your business.

 The equation is simple: the stronger your client relationships are, the more successful your business will be.
 Building relationships with existing clients can lead to additional work down the road, valuable recommendations, and a deeper understanding of their needs.
 Follow these five tips to take your client relationships to the next level.